aspose-slides/Aspose.Slides-Documentation/net/getting-started/product-overview/_index.md

 ## **Product Description**
 Aspose.Slides for .NET is a Microsoft PowerPoint® management API that enables .NET applications to read and write PowerPoint® documents without using Microsoft PowerPoint®.

+### Why You Should Use Aspose.Slides for .NET

-Aspose.Slides for .NET is the first and only component that provides the functionalities required to manage PowerPoint® documents.
+- Aspose.Slides for .NET is the first and only component that provides the functionalities required to manage PowerPoint® documents.

-Aspose.Slides for .NET offers a lot of key features such as managing texts, shapes, tables & animations, adding audio and video to slides, previewing slides, exporting slides to SVG, PDF, and other formats, and many more capabilities.
+- Aspose.Slides for .NET offers a lot of key features such as managing texts, shapes, tables & animations, adding audio and video to slides, previewing slides, exporting slides to SVG, PDF, and other formats, and many more capabilities.
+- Aspose.Slides for .NET not only lets you open PowerPoint files from different sources but also allows you to save your presentations in a variety of ways.
+For example, you can save your presentations in PPT; you can also save your slides as images.

+- Aspose.Slides for .NET gives you almost all the features you may or may not find in Microsoft PowerPoint.
+Given the versatility of Aspose.Slides for .NET, besides tables and different kinds of shapes, you get to use it to add different kinds of frames—text, audio, and video frames—to your slides.
-Aspose.Slides for .NET is developed using Managed C#.
+- Aspose.Slides for .NET is developed using Managed C#.
 You can use Aspose.Slides for .NET with any .NET language like C#, VB.NET, J#, etc. Aspose.Slides for .NET can also be used with any kind of application—web or Windows application.

-Aspose.Slides for .NET not only lets you open PowerPoint files from different sources, but it also allows you to save your presentations in a variety of ways.
-For example, you can save your presentations in PPT; you can also save your slides as images.

-Aspose.Slides for .NET gives you almost all the features you may or may not find in Microsoft PowerPoint.
-Given the versatility of Aspose.Slides for .NET, besides tables and different kinds of shapes, you can also add different kinds of frames—text, audio, and video frames—to your slides.

-Aspose.Slides for .NET also provides fully featured demos and working examples to help developers get a better understanding of the API.
+- Aspose.Slides for .NET also provides fully featured demos and working examples to help developers get a better understanding of the API.

-## **Rich Set of Features**
+## **Aspose.Slides Features**
 Aspose.Slides for .NET features can be divided into these groups:

 1. Presentation Features.